Who appoints Industry Reference Committees (IRCs) members?

 How long are IRC members appointed for?

-IRC members are appointed for three-year terms, with the possibilty of being re-appointed for one extra year.
+IRC members are appointed for three-year terms, with the possibility of being reappointed for one extra year.

-IRCs may also have allocated positions for particular organisations, such as industry peak bodies or industry regulators.
+IRCs have allocated positions for particular organisations, such as industry peak bodies or industry regulators.

 How are IRCs chaired?

 Each IRC has a Chair and Deputy Chair.
-Candidates for these positions may be nominated by other members, or may put themselves forward.
-Both are elected by the IRC.
+Candidates for these positions may be nominated by other members or may put themselves forward.
+Both are elected by the IRC and endorsed by the AISC.
 Usually these positions are held for two years, with the option to re-elect for another two years.

 In electing a Chair and Deputy Chair, IRC members should make every effort to agree on nominees.
 If everyone cannot agree on who to elect, a two-thirds majority vote can be used to decide.